 Your footage is already in Drive — bring it in as-is

 Teams that store recordings in Google Drive don't need another storage system, just a way to turn what's already there into usable clips.
-Download the file from Drive and upload it to FrameOS to start the same clip-finding and reframe pipeline used for any other source.
+Set the file to "Anyone with the link", paste the Drive link into FrameOS, and it pulls the recording straight from Drive into the same clip-finding and reframe pipeline used for any other source.
+Prefer to keep the file private?
+Download it from Drive and upload it directly instead.

 No desktop software to install